 Ishrat Sahgal is known for her creative vision as well as sustainable business ideas.
 She grew up in Chandigarh but calls Delhi and London her home today.
 After studying interior architecture and art history, she created a new venture – Mishcat Co.
 The company boasts a beautiful array of uniquely designed carpets.

-The special aspect of these carpets is that they are made by using sari yarn which is leftover from creating saris.
+The special aspect of these carpets is that they are made by using sari yarn which is leftover scrap after creating saris.
 This upcycle is reducing waste by repurposing it into something incredibly inspired.
 The carpets themselves are made with the collaboration of artisans in small villages in Rajasthan and Uttar Pradesh.